 Once your baby adapts to the taste of the turnips you can slowly introduce it into other solid food preparations as well.

-Although you may not enjoy eating this root vegetable yourself, be rest assured that it is actually super food for your baby.
+Although you may not enjoy eating this root vegetable yourself, be rest assured that it is actually super food for your body.
 Do consult with your doctor first and introduce this healthy vegetable into your baby’s everyday diet to make it packed with nutrients.

 When To Introduce Turnips For Babies?

-Top 6 Health Benefits of Turnips For Babies
+Top 9 Health Benefits of Turnips For Babies

-Turnips can be introduced to babies between the age of 6-9 months.
+Turnips can be introduced to babies at the age of 9 months.
 As discussed before, turnips are packed with nutrients that are important for your baby’s growth and development.
-Here are some of the benefits your baby will receive from the vegetable.

 1. Aid in Bowel Regulation